rust-lang/blog.rust-lang.org/posts/inside-rust/2020-08-12-changes-to-x-py-defaults.md

   + `test`: stage 1
   + `doc`: stage 0

-- stage1 `rustc` artifacts are no longer built by `x.py build --stage 1`.
+- stage 1 `rustc` artifacts are no longer built by `x.py build --stage 1`.
 To get the old behavior back, use `x.py build --stage 1 src/rustc`.
 The new behavior for `build --stage 1` builds everything except `rustc`, which includes the standard library, `rustdoc`, and various other tools (if the tools are enabled).

 - `debuginfo` now defaults to `1` when `debug = true`.
 Previously, the default was 2.